jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-2.md

-+++
+---
+heading: Chapter 3
+title: "What is Lawful in War?"
+weight: 12
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "What is Lawful in War?" heading=  "Chapter 2b of Part 5 " description=  "It is not easy to determine how far a nation may push its resentment against another nation which has injured it" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-5/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/jurisprudence/part-5/chapter-2b" linkftext=  "Chapter 2b" icon=  "/icons/smith.png" aliases= [ "/research/smith/simple-lectures-on-jurisprudence/part-5/chapter-2" ]
+description: "It is not easy to determine how far a nation may push its resentment against another nation which has injured it"
-+++
+---

 <!-- [Second,] quantum liceat bello? -->